Armonccc/Reverse-Engineering-Analysis-and-Lab/README.md

-# Malware-Simulation-Analysis
-# Reverse-ex Malware Analysis Assignment
+# Reverse Engineering Analysis and Lab

-A simulated malware analysis project focused on discovering a hidden password within the provided executable file **reverse-ex**.
+A hands-on reverse engineering project focused on discovering a hidden password from the provided executable file **reverse-ex**.
-This project demonstrates fundamental reverse-engineering and malware analysis techniques in a safe environment.
+This project explores techniques used to analyze compiled programs and understand their internal logic.

 ## How It Works

-The executable reverse-ex simulates basic malware behaviour.
-Your objective is to **discover the embedded password** by analyzing how the program handles and compares user input.
+The file **reverse-ex** is an executable that contains a hidden password within its code.

-You’ll use both **static** and **dynamic analysis** methods to identify where and how the password is stored or generated.
+The task is to analyze the file and determine how the password is stored or generated.

-## How to Analyze

-1. **Set up a safe environment**

-   * Use a virtual machine (e.g., VirtualBox).
-   * Copy the reverse-ex file inside your analysis folder.

-2. **Perform static analysis**

-   * Run reverse-ex to gather basic info.
-   * Disassemble with **IDA** to inspect code flow.
-   * Look for comparison functions like cmp or loops checking input.

-3. **Perform dynamic analysis**

-   * Run inside a debugger (GDB) to observe program behaviour.
-   * Set breakpoints near input and comparison logic.
-   * Watch for values being compared or computed in registers or memory.

-4. **Verify your findings**

-   * Once a possible password is found, test it in your VM.
-   * Document how you confirmed it works.
+A combination of **static** and **dynamic** techniques will be used to find the password.

 ## Features

+* Safe, standalone executable provided for analysis
-* Demonstrates **reverse-engineering workflow**: static + dynamic analysis.
+* Combines static and dynamic reverse-engineering techniques
-* Traces binary logic to find hidden values.
-* Emphasizes safe lab practices and ethical malware research.
+* Focus on step-by-step problem solving and documentation
+* Builds understanding of how compiled programs process data
-* Includes detailed **report**, screenshots, and analysis documentation.
+* Includes a written report with screenshots and findings

 ## Tools Used

-* **IDA Free** — for disassembly/decompilation
-* **GDB**— for runtime observation
-* **VirtualBox** — for isolated analysis
+* IDA Free
+* GDB
+* VirtualBox

 ## Deliverables

-* **16-page written report** including:
+* A 16-page report including:

+  * Overview of my approach
-  * Overview of analysis plan and techniques used
+  * Tools and methods used
-  * Step-by-step discovery of the password
-  * Challenges faced and how they were solved
+  * Challenges faced
-  * What was learned and the conclusions
+  * What was learned
+  * Final conclusions and the discovered password
-* **Screenshots and diagrams** to support findings
+  * Supporting screenshots, tables, and diagrams